 His work has been exhibited internationally, including Anthology Film Archives, Center for Documentary Studies at Duke University, Film Studies Center at University of Chicago, Hallwalls Contemporary Art Center, International House Philadelphia, Images Festival (Toronto), Los Angeles Filmforum, Portland Art Museum, San Francisco Cinematheque, Unknown Pleasures (Berlin) and Vancouver International Film Centre.

 LeTourneau is the co-founder of 40 Frames, a 16mm conservation initiative that maintains the international exhibitors list 16mmdirectory.org and houses a collection of 16mm film prints.
-From 1999-2009, 40 Frames operated a micro-cinema located in Portland’s Central Eastside.
+From 1999-2009, 40 Frames operated a public film screening series located in Portland’s Central Eastside.

-Alain is currently at work on multi-year project about urbanism and housing affordability.
+Alain is currently at work on multi-year project about the housing market in Portland.